 The Pixel Watch isn't perfect, however.
 This is a first generation smartwatch and it shows in a few key areas.

-For a start, this smartwatch's display is a bit on the small side, which can make using the Pixel Watch feel a little awkward at times.
+For a start, the display is a bit on the small side, which can make using the Pixel Watch feel a little awkward at times.
 Also, the battery life is much shorter than most of its rivals, and that's a big disappointment.

 Overall, though, it's easy to look past these first gen foibles and fall in love with the Pixel Watch.
 It's useful, comfortable and very endearing - you won't want to take it off.

-Want something a little more extreme than the Series 8 or Pixel Watch?
+Want a smartwatch that's a bit more tough and rugged than the Series 8 or Pixel Watch?
 Enter the Apple Watch Ultra, a true flagship product for the range with advanced features aimed at adventure and extreme sports.
 For me, the larger, brighter screen and chunkier build is reason in itself to pick this over the Series 8, although admittedly, the chunky design might not be for everyone.

 Of course, the added features, such as the superior GPS, three-microphone array, longer battery life, depth gauge and siren make it a serious choice for divers, climbers and endurance athletes.